harrison001/deep-system-demos/1_bootloader/pm_demo/README.md

 - Architecture clarity (modular feature toggles, dual addressing models)
 - Practical coding ability (working bootloader in <5KB)

 It bridges the gap between **commercial system design** and **teaching-oriented open source**, showcasing both engineering rigor and technical communication.

+---

+⚠️ Disclaimer: This demo contains **no proprietary or confidential code**.
+It is a clean-room educational implementation inspired by architectural
+patterns I designed in production environments.